 The Problem-Solving Unit fulfills the community’s need for advanced resources in criminal investigations, criminal intelligence, threat management, crime prevention, dignitary protection, and liaison to external agencies.
 This investigative unit actively participates in the Santa Barbara Regional Narcotics Enforcement Task Force (SBRNET), Santa Barbara County Arson Task Force, Joint Terrorism Task Force (JTTF), and works closely with the Joint Regional Information Center (JRIC).
 In addition, the Problem-Solving Unit investigates all major felonies, crimes against persons, property crimes, general crimes, and actively supports the campus threat management process.

 Live Scan & Rolling Stock Safety Class

-This office manages access control cards and provides notary and live scan services on a fee based system.
+Located in building 300 on the UCSB campus, this office provides live scan services on a fee based system.
 Additionally, this unit also manages the bicycle and skateboard (Rolling Stock – motor vehicles, bicycles, skaters, in-line skaters, and skateboards) safety classes.
 Persons who receive citations for rolling stock violations on campus may be given the option of attending the one-hour safety class in-lieu of going to the court and potentially paying a substantial fine.